 \section{Discussion}

 In this work, we have proposed differentially private permutation tests and examined their theoretical and empirical performance.
-The prior work on differentially private testing has often been limited in its practical applicability, being restricted to discrete data or relying on asymptotic theory that does not offer confidence in finite sample scenarios.
-Our permutation framework addresses these challenges by introducing practical tools, which are applicable to diverse settings with finite sample guarantees for both type I error control and differential privacy.
-In addition to general power properties, we have provided a detailed power analysis of the proposed method in the context of kernel testing, and showed that the proposed private kernel tests achieve minimax optimal power in terms of kernel metrics in all privacy regimes.
+The prior work on differentially private testing has often been limited in its practical applicability, being restricted to discrete data or relying on asymptotic theory that does not offer confidence in finite-sample settings.
+Our permutation framework addresses these challenges by introducing practical tools, which are applicable to diverse settings with finite-sample guarantees for both type I error control and differential privacy.
+In addition to general power properties, we have provided a detailed power analysis of the proposed method in the context of kernel testing, and shown that the proposed private kernel tests achieve minimax optimal power in terms of kernel metrics in all privacy regimes.
 We have also analyzed the testing power against nonparametric $L_2$ alternatives, and established minimum separation rates in all privacy regimes.
 Finally, we have conducted an extensive simulation study to validate our theoretical findings as well as to highlight the practical value of our approach.